acapela/monorepo/frontend/README.md

 Use `npm run dev` to start the development frontend instance.

-Use `npm run analyze` to run a bundle analysis environment to investigate your bundle size.
+Use `npm run next:build:analyze` to run a bundle analysis environment to investigate your bundle size.

 Use `npm run test:watch` to start an interactive test environment.

+Use `npm run server:start` to start the custom next.js server.

 ## Deployment